Chaos Builder: V12 Orchestrator

 - Action Key: Execution requires the

-- Parameter Verification: AJAX requests pass the key via URL parameters.
+- POST Verification: AJAX requests pass the key via POST body.
 An incorrect key

 Native Execution (Standalone)

-own self-contained dark/light mode DOM interface.
-It shares no html/body wrappers
+serves its own self-contained dark/light mode DOM interface.
+It shares no

 with the primary site, ensuring iframe constraints and layout cascades never interfere.